coinbase/mesh-geth-sdk/README.md

 ### Complete SDK Example

-This [ethereum example](examples/ethereum/) provides a reference implementation of the Rosetta API for Ethereum in Golang.
-This example highlights how to load a configuration, load supported operation types and errors, create a new Ethereum client, and start the Rosetta server.
+This [ethereum example](examples/ethereum/) provides a reference implementation of the Mesh API for Ethereum in Golang.
+This example highlights how to load a configuration, load supported operation types and errors, create a new Ethereum client, and start the Mesh server.

 ```go
 package main